Yaroslavl Yaroslavl Oblast, Russia Travel Guide

 Exchange some currency into Russian Rubles for initial expenses, or plan to withdraw cash from an ATM upon arrival.

-Make photocopies of all fundamental documents (passport, visa, migration card template) and store them separately from the originals.
+Make photocopies of all fundamental documents (passport, visa, migration card template) and store them in a different place than the originals.
 Keep digital copies.

 Certain elements of your trip need booking well in advance.